 Kratom, also called thom, ketum, biak-biak, herbal speedball, ithang, and kahuam, is ingested by chewing the leaves, brewing them into a tea or beverage, or swallowing them in the form of gel capsules.
-Kratom is relatively easy to obtain over the Internet and may be increasing in popularity in Western cultures.

 Small amounts of kratom can cause higher energy levels, talkativeness, alertness, and increased sociability.
 In higher amounts, kratom may activate opioid receptors in the brain, dulling pain sensations and causing a euphoric and mellowing “high.”

 The Drug Enforcement Administration (DEA) warns that regular use of kratom can be habit-forming and lead to addiction.
-Side effects of drug dependence include withdrawal symptoms that may be uncomfortable and optimally managed through a professional detox program.

 According to NPR, within the United States, kratom abuse is popular among individuals attempting to self-medicate pain sensations or those using it as a substitute for more powerful opioid drugs, like prescription narcotics or heroin, to combat opioid withdrawal.

-- aggression and hostility
+- Nausea and vomiting.

 The detox timeline and duration of withdrawal are not the same for everyone.
 In fact, it is a highly personal experience that can differ greatly from person to person.
 Some people may be able to stop using kratom more easily than others, for instance.
 There are several factors that can play a role in how significant, and how long, kratom withdrawal may be, including:

-- Amount of kratom used at one time: The amount of kratom ingested in each dose can influence addiction.
+- Amount of kratom used at one time.
+The amount of kratom ingested in each dose can influence addiction.
 Regular high doses can result in a more intense withdrawal process.

-- Polydrug abuse: Kratom is often mixed with other substances (e.g., laced with opioids, consumed in a “4×100” solution mixed with cough syrup, or mixed with other drugs and/or alcohol).
+- Polydrug use.
+Kratom is often mixed with other substances (e.g., laced with opioids, consumed in a “4×100” solution mixed with cough syrup, or mixed with other drugs and/or alcohol).
 Combining drugs can complicate withdrawal and the detox process.

-- Personal and/or family history of addiction: As a heritable disease, individuals with close family members who suffer from addiction may be more likely to also suffer from addiction and drug dependence.
+- Personal and/or family history of addiction.
+As a heritable disease, individuals with close family members who suffer from addiction may be more likely to also suffer from addiction and drug dependence.
 Similarly, a personal prior history of addiction can influence the detox timeline and withdrawal side effects as well.

-- History of trauma or high levels of stress: Environmental factors, like previous incidents of trauma or chronic stress, can exacerbate withdrawal symptoms and potentially increase the duration of the process.
+- History of trauma or high levels of stress.
+Environmental factors, like previous incidents of trauma or chronic stress, can exacerbate withdrawal symptoms and potentially increase the duration of the process.
 A lack of a strong support system and negative influences in a person’s surroundings can also impact cravings and the ability to abstain from returning to drug use.

 Kratom acts on opioid receptors in the brain.
 With continued use, it can affect changes to brain chemistry and structure.
 This is what can make withdrawal so significant, as it can take time for the brain to rebuild itself to how it was previously.
 Both physical and psychological side effects during this time can be hard to manage without help.